<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 18. Drawings or graphics

-Not everyone is an artist, but if you are... you should definitely show it on your Instagram!
+Not everyone is an artist, but if you are...
+You should show it on your Instagram!

-Posting artwork is a way to connect with your audience on a personal level, while showcasing your creativity.
+Posting artwork is a way to connect with your audience personally while showcasing your creativity.

 This will attract followers who appreciate your unique style.